speechbrain/speechbrain/recipes/ESC50/interpret/README.md

 You can train your own classifier by following the instructions provided in the reference readme under `ESC50/classification`.

+The recipe also makes use of the WHAM! noise dataset, which can be downloaded from [here](http://wham.whisper.ai/).

 ---------------------------------------------------------------------------------------------------------

 ## Installing Extra Dependencies